Reviews round-up of Kiss Me, Kate at the Old Vic Theatre

 Written by: WestEndTheatre

-Tags: Adam Garcia, Alex Bourne, Clive Rowe, David Burt, Hannah Waddingham, Jo Morris, Kiss Me Kate, Reviews, The Old Vic, Trevor Nunn
+Tags: Adam Garcia, Alex Bourne, Clive Rowe, David Burt, Hannah Waddingham, Jo Morris, Kiss Me Kate, Reviews, reviews round-up, The Old Vic, Trevor Nunn